2016-2019 Northumbria Uni PhD. 2011-2015 Greenwich Uni BSc. 2009-2011 Wilson’s Hospital School

 What is the most fun thing you've done?

-Having a hike, rafting (falling off the raft and having a regular swim too), performing in a rock gig, and playing a night-time scavenger hunt – all in one day!
+Having a hike, rafting (falling off the raft and having a regular swim too), performing in a rock gig, and playing a night-time scavenger hunt – all in one day, which also coincided with my 18th birthday!

 Were you ever in trouble at school?

 Once.
-I was careful all the other times ;)
+I was careful not to get caught all the other times :)

 What's the best thing you've done as an engineer?